 Further, students will receive extensive training in experimental design and research techniques.
 This research includes physiological underpinnings of learning, memory, decision-making, motivation, emotion, and treatment effectiveness.
 Students will also work closely with dedicated research mentors on faculty research projects and a thesis.
+Upon completion, graduates will have the foundation to support mental health research in the fields of data sciences, enter academia and/or industry and be responsible for the execution of experiments that have been designed by the faculty member/supervisor, serve as a program manager, carry out complex experiments, teach, or transition to a PhD or MD.

 Admission requirements for the Master of Science in Cognitive and Behavioral Sciences include: